 In 1963 the sport was still relatively small: estimates suggest there were about 300 surfers in the entire country.
-By contrast, in 1967 there were around 15,000 surfers.
-Between these years the sport became more organised and sophisticated.
+By 1967 there were around 15,000 surfers.
+In these years the sport became more organised and sophisticated.

 In 1963 the first national surfing championships were held at Mt Maunganui, after which the New Zealand Surf Riders’ Association was formed.
 Local clubs sprang up and a national competition was held every year throughout the 1960s.
 Visitors from Australia and the USA, where surfing was more established, demonstrated new techniques and brought with them surfing news, equipment and accessories.
 New Zealanders travelling to Australia and Hawaii began to get experience in international competitive surfing.
 In 1966 the first New Zealand representative team went to the World Surfing Championships in San Diego.

 A Kiwi remembers Australian surfers visiting in the 1960s: ‘[They] would travel from town to town having a 21st birthday at each place and collecting presents; they would sell insured boards and then collect the insurance; and … they would shoplift on a scale and frequency that locals found hard to believe … The positive aspect of the Australian influx was their effect on surfing in New Zealand … Locals suddenly became aware of just what could be done on a surfboard.’
 1